 - Grenade Relay allows soldiers with more Time Units to prime grenades and throw them on to front-line soldiers with less TUs, who then only incur (pickup cost+throw cost) TUs to put the grenade on target.
-You actually spend more TUs overall, but the important point is that the front-line soldier (the one who suffers the most from reaction shots) will not lose 75% overall time units (plus item move costs) just to arm and throw a grenade.
+You spend more TUs overall, but the front-line soldier will not have to spend as much.

 - The last person to throw the grenade gets experience points for the hits; soldiers that only drop or pick it up do not get attribution.
-If no one threw it, your first unit gets the experience - which means it's wasted if your first unit is a tank or a dead soldier!
-(Your tanks always come before soldiers in the unit list, but enemy "tanks" such as cyberdiscs do not.)
+If no one has thrown it, your first unit gets the experience - which means it's wasted if your first unit is a tank or a dead soldier!
+(Tanks always come before soldiers in the unit list)

 - Kneeling allows you to throw grenades farther under ceilings, landing craft, doorways, etc. Kneel to deploy smoke grenades at the base of your landing ramp on the first turn without exiting the craft.